 One of Reber’s most famous cases was following the tragic Lake Sepluved accident in 1900 when the ferry “König Albert ” sank on Lake Constance, killing more than 400 people.
 Reber was invited to help injured victims and managed to rebuild noses, lips and even eyelids for some of them using skin grafts taken from the healthy parts of their bodies.

-His work with injured soldiers on the one hand and his famous accident patient allowed him to rebuild whole faces for three people.
+On the one hand, his work with injured soldiers and his famous accident patient allowed him to rebuild the whole faces of three people.
 This was a huge success considering that only two years earlier, Reber tried to restore the function of facial muscles in one of his patients but failed due to a lack of knowledge about facial nerve pathways.
 Reber achieved his most memorable accomplishment in 1908 when he restored everything but the vision to a French woman who suffered from severe injuries after she jumped off her horse-drawn carriage into an open fire.
 The woman came out of surgery looking normal except for complete blindness.

 After World War I

-Ended, it wasn’t possible to restore many soldiers’ faces because of lack of knowledge about nerves responsible for face movement and general postoperative care .
-Furthermore, doctors were no longer allowed to take skin from living patients in order to reconstruct other people’s bodies so they had to look elsewhere.
-They found a solution in the form of cadavers’ skin, a technique improved during World War II when wounded soldiers were frequently treated by doctors who had recently come back from Nazi concentration camps.
+It wasn’t possible to restore many soldiers’ faces because of a lack of knowledge about nerves responsible for face movement and general postoperative care.
+Furthermore, doctors could no longer take skin from living patients to reconstruct other people’s bodies, so they had to look elsewhere.
+They found a solution in cadavers’ skin, a technique improved during World War II when wounded soldiers were frequently treated by doctors who had recently returned from Nazi concentration camps.
 Those surgeons realized that skin grafts taken from prisoners held at those places healed better due to less exposure to sunlight.